robertmassaioli/qvdpautest/README.markdown

 # qvdpautest - VDPAU Testing Tool

+*Important:* I, Robert Massaioli, am not the original author of this tool.
+But I do maintain it in the hope that it continues to be as useful to other people as it is to me.

 This is a little VDPAU benchmarking tool.
 For example, there are the results on a GT216 :